krim404/DellXPS15-9560-OSX/README.md

 * SD Card reader

 ## Firmware Update
 These files are only suitable for Firmware Version 1.3.0 or below.
 If you run a newer firmware, you may have to delete CLOVER/drivers64EFI/OSXAptioDrv-64.efi and replace it with OSXAptioDrv2-64.efi and add a customized slide to the boot arguments (for example slide=168 or slide=170).
-[More information][3]
+[Tutorial on how to calculate your slide parameter][3]

 ## Step 1:
 Download the files from the repository for the XPS 9550: